Last Updated on July 26, 2021

 Athletic trainers (ATs) are the front line of sports medicine.
-As any former competitive athletes can attest, ATs are the heroes behind the scenes when injuries happen in the sports world, helping athletes and active members of the population manage injuries and recover to full strength.
+As any current or former competitive athletes can attest, ATs are the heroes behind the scenes when injuries happen in the sports world, helping athletes and active members of the population manage injuries and recover to full strength.

 Athletic training is one of the few professions that works to prevent injuries before they happen while also being first responders on the scene to manage the treatment of injuries once they occur.
 The job can be demanding at times, but there is no question that helping individuals get back to doing what they love as quickly as possible is incredibly rewarding.
 The powerful nature of the work and the passion of those who do it has created an amazing professional community of athletic trainers in the US and beyond.